imjoy-team/ImJoy/docs/docs/tutorial.md

 ##### Create gist

-1. Export your ImJoy plugin (buttone on the title bar)
+1. Export your ImJoy plugin (press cloud button on the title bar).
 1. Go to gist on your GitHub account [https://gist.github.com/](https://gist.github.com/)
-1. Create new gist and copy & paste the code of your plugin
+1. Create new gist and copy & paste the code of your plugin.
-1. Give a new followed `PluginName.imjoy.html`
+1. Give a new name followed by  `.imjoy.html`
 1. Create either public or secret gist.
-1. Link to gist can be obtained from the 'Raw' button.
+1. Link to gist can be obtained from the 'Raw' button (this links to the unprocessed versions of the file).
 Please note that this url will change when you update your file.

 ##### Distribute plugin with url
-Once your plugin is on gist, you can distribute it with a single Link `http://imjoy.io/#/app?plugin=LinkToGIST.imjoy.html`
+Once your plugin is on gist, you can distribute it with a single link.
+When pressing this link, ImJoy will open its Plugin import interface, where the user has to confirm the installation of the plugin.
+`http://imjoy.io/#/app?plugin=LinkToGIST.imjoy.html`

 You can also control where the plugin will be installed by setting the workspace parameter `w=`:
 `http://imjoy.io/#/app?w=PluginTest&plugin=LinkToGIST.imjoy.html`

+Alternatively, this url can then be used to install the plugin directly in ImJoy: press the `+ Plugins` button and add the the url in the field `Install plugin from url`.

 ### Distribution and deployment of code/data stored on Dropbox
 This example describes how you can distribute and deploy a Python plugin